 Founder and Director

-Sue Hix founded The Rosewell Centre in 1996 as a place to celebrate health and well being from a holistic perspective.
+Sue Hix founded The Rosewell Centre in 1996 as a place to celebrate health and wellbeing from a holistic perspective.
 She has over 30 years experience of teaching healing and health practises and provides Shiatsu, Tai Chi and Yoga, as well as organising Rosewell Retreats.

-In these times Sue is focussing on bringing inspiration, healing and connection, while respecting diversity of values and beliefs.
+In these times Sue is focusing on bringing inspiration, healing and connection, while respecting diversity of values and beliefs.
 Solutions to well being that are low cost and user friendly which can be shared widely to democratise transcendence into new consciousness.
 Key elements of focus are – regulating respiration to shift physical and psychological states, – teaching how the nervous system regulates the body – presenting learning about hormone drivers and the effect of foods or substances which change our feelings – bringing transformative music into the arena, which soothes the soul and opens us to the capacity for awe.

 Yoga Teacher Training